Samoyed

 Are Samoyeds good with children?

-Yes, they are generally excellent with children due to their gentle and playful nature.
+They are generally excellent with children due to their playful and gentle nature.

 Can Samoyeds live in hot climates?